India, 'pharmacy of the world', starts COVID vaccine shipments to neighbours | Health

 Pakistan has approved for emergency use the Chinese Sinopharm COVID-19 vaccine and another developed by AstraZeneca and Oxford University, but has not got any supplies yet.
 VACCINE HESITANCY

-India, which has reported the highest number of coronavirus infections after the United States, has so far vaccinated more than 631,417 frontline workers after starting the campaign on Saturday.
+India, which has reported the highest number of coronavirus infections after the United States, has so far vaccinated 786,842 frontline workers after starting the campaign on Saturday, the federal health ministry said on Wednesday.
 The world's second-most populous country reported on Wednesday 13,823 new cases, taking the total to 10.9 million.
 The number of deaths from the disease rose by 162 to 152,718, data from the health ministry showed.

 The government has urged frontline workers not to refuse the vaccines, after almost all states failed to meet their targets in the first few days of the immunisation drive.
 Many people have declined to take the shots, especially the Bharat Biotech vaccine whose efficacy data from late-stage trials are not known, fearing side-effects.